DaniRuizPerez/AutomaticReasoning/HitoriSolverSAT/README.md

 Hitori Puzzle Solver
 ============

 This Hitori Puzzle Solver is one of the projects that I developed for the Knowledge Representation and Automatic Reasoning course in the junior year of my undergrad in computer science at UDC (Spain).
-It transforms the Hitori puzzle into a set of CNF boolean clauses based on the rules of the game, calls a SAT solver and creates the solution.
+It transforms a simplified version of the Hitori puzzle into a set of CNF boolean clauses based on the rules of the game, calls a propositional satisfiability (SAT) solver and creates the solution.

 				Input:						Solution:
 			5  3  1  9  7  3  7  6  5			5  *  1  9  7  3  *  6  *